aksommerville/fullmoon4/README.md

 ### Remaining major features.
 Finish before 31 August.

 - [x] Web: Persist Preferences.
 And sneak language into that too.
-- [ ] Web: Interactive input config.
+- [x] Web: Interactive input config.

 ### Little bugs and narrative concerns, after playtest 3 August.

+- [ ] Settings: Can get "scaler=''" by pressing Left.
 - [ ] "R" chalk, allow negative slope.
 - [ ] "R" chalk: Accept narrow top bubble.
 - [ ] Mu block: (A) and (B) directions must be different!
 As is you can tickle 5 times in one direction.